-The Church of the Holy Spirit in Vilnius is the only Orthodox Church in Lithuania built as a Baroque church in the shape of the Latin cross.
-It does not impress from the outside but it is really beautiful inside.
+The Church of the Holy Spirit in Vilnius is the only Orthodox church in Lithuania built as a Baroque church in the shape of the Latin cross.

-The Holy Spirit Church, or Šventosios Dvasios cerkvė, is the major Russian Orthodox church in Lithuania and is affiliated with two Orthodox monasteries: the Holy Spirit Friary (built between the 15th and 16th centuries) and the Convent of Saint Mary Magdalene (built in the 16th century) – the only remaining Orthodox monasteries in Lithuania.
+This is the major Russian Orthodox church in the country and affiliated with two Orthodox monasteries: the Holy Spirit Friary (built between the 15th and 16th centuries) and the Convent of Saint Mary Magdalene (built in the 16th century) – the only remaining Orthodox monasteries in Lithuania.

 - In 1597, the first wooden church located on the place of today’s Church of the Holy Spirit was built by the Holy Trinity Brotherhood.

 - In 1638, with the permission of Wladislaus IV, King of Poland, a new stone church was built on the site of the old wooden one, with the main altar and chapels.

 - In 1749, the church was badly damaged by fire.

 - In the years 1749 and 1753, a stone church was built by the Polish architect Johann Christopher Glaubitz, in the Baroque style.

 The architecture of the church was greatly influenced by the promoted program of the Jesuits, which consisted of a dominated dome and the main altar brightly lit by natural light – it gives a feeling of holiness, allowing believers to feel the presence of God.